Abstract view of technology meeting design with concentric light patterns

 12. Do smartphones use RFID or NFC?

-13. Why is RFID preferred over NFC?
+13. Why is RFID preferred over NFC in some applications?

 14. What distinguishes RFID, NFC, and BLE?